government-structures-and-functions

 Structure of the Constitution

 The Constitution consists of a preamble, seven articles, and 27 amendments.
-Each part serves a distinct purpose in outlining the framework of the government.
+Each part serves a distinct purpose in outlining the framework of the government, and the document’s brevity (about 4,500 words) belies its profound impact.
+The structure establishes a federal republic with a separation of powers, preventing any single entity from becoming too dominant.

 Preamble

 The preamble introduces the Constitution and states its purpose, beginning with the famous phrase, “We the People.”
-It emphasizes the principles of democracy and the importance of establishing justice, ensuring domestic tranquility, and promoting the general welfare.
+It emphasizes the principles of democracy and the importance of “establishing justice, ensuring domestic tranquility, providing for the common defense, promoting the general welfare, and securing the blessings of liberty to ourselves and our posterity.”
+While the preamble does not grant any specific powers, it sets the philosophical foundation for the entire document and has been cited by the Supreme Court to interpret the Constitution’s broader goals.

 Articles

-The seven articles detail the structure of government:
+The seven articles detail the structure of government.
+Each article establishes a branch or function, with specific powers and limitations.

 Amendments